 It does not contain any parfume so it just smells like usual sunscreen.

-This sunscreen is made for normal and dry skin types, but I didn’t notice that it was in a cream form when I purchased it.
-Anyway I kept it and I’ve been using it daily since then and here’s what I think of it:
+This sunscreen is made for normal to dry skin types, but I didn’t notice that it was in a cream form when I purchased it.
+Anyway, I kept it so I could test it and here are my thoughts on it:

 There were a few times that I was looking like a grease ball because I used skincare that was too rich for my skin.
-Other times I applied products that were lighter in consistency and some were oil controlling so the sunscreen definitely looked better.
-This is one crucial thing to keep in mind.
+Other times, I applied products that were lighter in consistency and some were oil controlling so the sunscreen definitely looked better and more natural.

-It is hypoallergenic and non-comedogenic.
-It did not break me out or irritate my skin in any way.
+It is labeled as hypoallergenic and non-comedogenic.
+Personally, it did not break me out or irritate my skin in any way.

 Ingredients

-Active ingredients / Filters: Octocrylene (UVB/ Shortwave UVA), Tinosorb M (UVA/UVB) , Avobenzone (UVA), Tinosorb S (UVA/UVB), Bisoctrizole (UVA/UVB)
+Active ingredients / UV Filters: Octocrylene (UVB/ Shortwave UVA), Tinosorb M (UVA/UVB) – a new generation hybrid filter , Avobenzone (UVA), Tinosorb S (UVA/UVB), Bisoctrizole (UVA/UVB).

-Contains newer superior filters that are photostable.
-Does not contain perfume or parabens.
+It contains newer superior filters that are photostable.
+Fragrance-free.

 Aqua/water/eau, Dicaprylyl Carbonate, Octocrylene, Methylene Bis-benzotriazolyl Tetramethylbutylphenol [nano], Butyl Methoxydibenzoylmethane, Bis-ethylhexyloxyphenol Methoxyphenyl Triazine, Cyclopentasiloxane, C20-22 Alkyl Phosphate, Glyceryl Stearate, Peg-100 Stearate, Ectoin, Mannitol, Xylitol, Rhamnose, Fructooligosaccharides, Laminaria Ochroleuca Extract, C20-22 Alcohols, Decyl Glucoside, Cyclohexasiloxane, Hydroxyethyl Acrylate/ Sodium Acryloyldimethyl Taurate Copolymer, Pentylene Glycol, Xanthan Gum, Propylene Glycol, Citric Acid, Caprylic/capric Triglyceride, Sodium Hydroxide, Disodium Edta, Phenoxyethanol, Chlorphenesin. [bi543]